19hours/sg-statutes/Acts/Consumer Protection (Fair Trading) Act.md

 (8) Subject to subsection (9), a reference to a specified period in subsection (6)(c) is a reference to such period specified by the District Court or High Court, not exceeding 5 years or such other period as the Minister may prescribe in place of the 5 years.

-(9) If an individual fails to comply with an order made under subsection (6)(c), the District Court or High Court which made the injunction may, on the application of the Board, extend the specified period mentioned in the order to such time not exceeding 10 years after the date on which the order under subsection (6)(c) was made, or such other period as the Minister may prescribe in place of the 10 years.
+(9) If an individual fails to comply with an order made under subsection (6)(c), the District Court or High Court which made the injunction may, on the application of the Commission, extend the specified period mentioned in the order to such time not exceeding 10 years after the date on which the order under subsection (6)(c) was made, or such other period as the Minister may prescribe in place of the 10 years.

+[Act 10 of 2018 wef 01/04/2018]

-(10) For the purposes of subsections (8) and (9), any period prescribed by the Minister applies to any application made by the Board under subsection (1) or (9) (as the case may be) on or after the date of such prescription.
+(10) For the purposes of subsections (8) and (9), any period prescribed by the Minister applies to any application made by the Commission under subsection (1) or (9) (as the case may be) on or after the date of such prescription.

+[Act 10 of 2018 wef 01/04/2018]

 (11) Subsection (9) applies despite any proceedings which may be commenced against the individual for contempt of court.